Browser LLM Providers, One API: WebLLM, Transformers.js v4, wllama, LiteRT-LM, and Chrome AI

 The core functions generateText() and streamText() accept any LanguageModel.
 They handle retries, abort signals, usage tracking, and response metadata.
 The provider handles model loading, tokenization, and inference.
 Clean separation.

-Here is the same streaming call with all three providers:
+Here is the same streaming call with all five providers:

 import { streamText } from '@localmode/core';